event4u-app/data-helpers/starlight/src/content/docs/performance/benchmarks.md

 <!-- BENCHMARK_INTRODUCTION_START -->

 - **Type safety and validation** - With reasonable performance cost
-- **3.6x faster** than Symfony Serializer for complex mappings
+- **3.6x faster** than Other Serializer for complex mappings
-- Other mapper libraries are **4.6x faster**, but DataMapper provides better features
+- Other mapper libraries are **9.6x faster**, but DataMapper provides better features
 - **Low memory footprint** - ~1.2 KB per instance
 <!-- BENCHMARK_INTRODUCTION_END -->